cashtokens/cashtokens/stakeholders.md

 The following statements have been submitted in support of this CHIP.

-> With these primitives, Bitcoin Cash can support decentralized applications comparable to Ethereum contract functionality, while retaining Bitcoin Cash’s >1000x efficiency advantage in transaction and block validation. [...]
-Because CashTokens could now enable more efficient, user-friendly decentralized prediction markets than PMv3, I’m withdrawing the PMv3 CHIP. —[Jason Dreyzehner, PMv3 CHIP Author](https://bitcoincashresearch.org/t/chip-2021-01-pmv3-version-3-transaction-format/265/55?u=bitjson) (Representing [Chaingraph](https://chaingraph.cash/), [Libauth](https://libauth.org/), [Bitauth IDE](https://ide.bitauth.com))
+> With these primitives, Bitcoin Cash can support decentralized applications comparable to those on global-state systems (e.g. Ethereum), while retaining Bitcoin Cash’s >1000x efficiency advantage in transaction and block validation.
+>
+> —<cite>Jason Dreyzehner, [Chaingraph](https://chaingraph.cash/), [Libauth](https://libauth.org/), and [Bitauth IDE](https://ide.bitauth.com)</cite>

+> Support for tokens has been a frequent request by members of the BCH community.
+However, this CashTokens CHIP is a lot more than that.
+Not only do these primitives give BCH the capability to have traditional tokens akin to those found on other chains, it also gives BCH incredibly powerful smart-contract capabilities comparable to those available in EVM.
+And best of all, it does it at effectively zero-cost to scaling and in a way that aligns naturally with BCH's UTXO model.
+In my opinion, this is the elegant, groundbreaking, approach that many of us have been waiting for and, thus, this CHIP has my full endorsement.
+>
+> —<cite>Jim Hamill, [CashTags](https://tags.infra.cash/) and [Developers.Cash](https://developers.cash/)</cite>

+> I believe CashTokens is a much needed addition to the BCH consensus rules that will be very lightweight and low cost (as in zero cost) for anybody not interesting in using it.
+However, for those interested in using it, it unlocks a whole slew of usecases and makes BCH much more than just cash – but brings along programmable money and miner-validated tokens.
+We need such features in BCH to compete with other coins.
+BCH is already very fast and scalable, and if it also has utxo-based tokens and better smart contracts, there is no reason for us not to get to the moon and beyond!
+>
+> —<cite>Calin Culianu, [Bitcoin Cash Node](https://bitcoincashnode.org/), [Fulcrum](https://github.com/cculianu/Fulcrum), and [Electron Cash](https://electroncash.org/)</cite>

+> I support the CashTokens CHIP for lock-in.
+I'm excited to use these features in flipstarter.me and other projects for better user experience, decentralization, and censorship-resistance — in a way that actually scales.
+>
+> —<cite>Sahid Miller, [Flipstarter.me](https://flipstarter.me/) and [Anyonecanpay.me](https://anyonecanpay.me)</cite>